riga/law/examples/sequential_htcondor_at_cern/README.md

 The actual payload of the tasks is rather trivial, however, the way the jobs are eagerly submitted in a sequential fashion is a bit more advanced.
-If you haven't done already, go through the [htcondor_at_cern](../htcondor_at_cern) example first for a more streamlined version of the same payload.
+If you haven't done so already, go through the [htcondor_at_cern](../htcondor_at_cern) example first for a more streamlined version of the same payload.

-The main idea of task structure below is the following.
+The main idea of the task structure below is the following.
 Oftentimes, a sophisticated workflow might consist of several stages of jobs to process, where the result of jobs *A* is required by some jobs *B*.
-In some cases, it may happen that some jobs in *A* take significantly longer that others, resulting in a potentially unwanted delay while actually, some jobs on *B* could probably already be submitted.
+In some cases, it may happen that some jobs in *A* take significantly longer than others, resulting in a potentially unwanted delay, whereas some jobs on *B* could probably already be submitted.
 This *eager* job submission scenario can be easily modelled with law workflows as demonstrated below with a trivial payload.

 A workflow that submits jobs via HTCondor (*A* in the analogy above) consists of 26 tasks which convert an integer between 97 and 122 (ascii) into a character.
-A second workflow (*B*) collects results of five of the previous tasks (run within remote jobs) and concatenates them into partial alphabet chunks, **again** executed remotely.
+A second workflow (*B*) collects results of five of the previous tasks (run within remote jobs) and concatenates them into partial alphabet chunks, **again run in remote jobs**.
-A single, final task collects the partial results in the end and writes all characters into a text file, now consisting the full alphabet.
+A single, final task collects the partial results in the end and writes all characters into a text file, now consisting of the full alphabet.

 The dependency structure is visualized in the following graph.